-A wholly-owned subsidiary of the Company, Eonsteel Sarawak Sdn.
-Bhd. has been granted pioneer status under MIDA on 19 September 2013, which exempts it from income tax for a period of 5 years.
+A wholly owned subsidiary of the Company, Eonsteel Sarawak Sdn.
+Bhd., has been granted the pioneer status under Malaysian Investment Development Authority on 19 September 2013, which exempts it from income tax for a period of 5 years.

-25. (LOSS)/EARNINGS PER ORDINARY SHARE
+25. EARNINGS/(LOSS) PER ORDINARY SHARE